dwwoods/my-makers-notes/MOD5Cloud/ssh_slides.md

 ## Slide 1: The Hook (0:00-0:45)

+SSH - Secure Shell a networking protocol by which 2 computers are connected by a secure channel.
+Luminata / Tina - Ping
+Jay - traceroute
+Ben - HTTP
+Patrick encryption / https
+Lauren - Telnet
+You may want to have a terminal ready - some audience participation,

 **Opening:**
 "I want to let you in on a secret that marketing departments hate."